miroslavpopovic/aspnetcore-workshop/docs/02-tools-and-templates.md

 ### New Project dialog

-The latest version of Visual Studio has a new redesigned New Project dialog where you can pick and configure all the templates we have mentiond above, when we tried `dotnet` CLI.
+The latest version of Visual Studio has a new redesigned New Project dialog where you can pick and configure all the templates we have mentioned above, when we tried `dotnet` CLI.

 ![New Project Dialog](images/vs-new-project-dialog.png)

-When craeting a new project in Visual Studio, you have the ability to select the location and define a solution name.
+When creating a new project in Visual Studio, you have the ability to select the location and define a solution name.
 Solution is a collection of projects.

 ![New ASP.NET Core Dialog](images/vs-new-aspnetcore.png)

-In the current preview of .NET Core 3.0, all ASP.NET Core project templates, together with Grpc and Worker, are under ASP.NET Core Web Application group.
+In the current preview of .NET Core 3.0, all ASP.NET Core project templates, together with Grpc and Worker, are under *ASP.NET Core Web Application* group.
+They are also available separately.
+Use the filter on top to narrow the search.

 ![New ASP.NET Core Dialog](images/vs-new-aspnetcore-2.png)

 *Empty* and *API* projects are the templates that we have previously created with `dotnet new web` and `dotnet new webapi` CLI commands. *Web Application (Model-View-Controller)* is the MVC template we used before with `dotnet new mvc` CLI command. *Web Application* is a Razor Pages template.
 The concept is similar to MVC template, but it's been using events handling model, instead of request response.
 You can find more about Razor Pages in the [documentation](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-3.0&tabs=visual-studio).
 Other templates should be self explanatory.

 You can notice options on the right side of dialog.
 Not all templates support these options.

 With *Authentication*, you select how users would be authenticated in your application - No Authentication, Individual User Account, Work or School Account or Windows Authentication. *Individual User Account* is an option that we have used above when creating new MVC application via CLI: `dotnet new mvc --auth Individual`.

 *Configure for HTTPS* allow your application to support (and favor) HTTPS protocol, in addition to HTTP.